kubeflow/website/content/en/docs/pipelines/multi-user.md

 ### Resources without Isolation

-The following resources do not support isolation right now:
+The following resources do not currently support isolation and are shared without access control:

 * Pipelines (Pipeline definitions)
 * Machine Learning Metadata Database (MLMD)
 * Minio artifact storage

-### In-cluster authentication
+### In-cluster request authentication

 Clients can only access the Kubeflow Pipelines API from the public endpoint that enforces authentication.

-In-cluster direct access to the API endpoint is denied by istio authorization policies, because there's no secure way to authenticate in-cluster requests to Kubeflow Pipelines API server yet.
+In-cluster direct access to the API endpoint is denied by Istio authorization policies, because there's no secure way to authenticate in-cluster requests to Kubeflow Pipelines API server yet.

-If you need to access API endpoint from in-cluster workload like jupyter notebooks, current suggested workaround is to connect through public endpoint and follow platform specific documentation to authenticate programmatically using user credentials.
+If you need to access the API endpoint from in-cluster workload like Jupyter notebooks, current suggested workaround is to connect through public endpoint and follow platform specific documentation to authenticate programmatically using user credentials.